Sunday, December 29, 2024

 The Q factor is a dimensionless parameter that indicates the energy losses within a resonant element which could be anything from a mechanical pendulum, an element in a mechanical structure, or within electronic circuit such as a resonant circuit.
 In particular Q is often used in association with an inductor.

-While the Q factor of an element relates the losses, this links directly in to the bandwidth of the resonator with respect to its centre frequency.
+While the Q factor of an element relates the losses, this links directly in to the bandwidth of the resonator with respect to its center frequency.
 As such the Q or quality factor is particularly important within RF tuned circuits, filters, etc.

 Other Expressions